FbW43-2/HTML-Exercise-101/README.md

 ##### 6. What is the history of CSS?

--CSS was first proposed by Håkon Wium Lie on October 10, 1994.
+- CSS was first proposed by Håkon Wium Lie on October 10, 1994.
 At the time, Lie was working with Tim Berners-Lee at CERN. ...
 Style sheets have existed in one form or another since the beginnings of Standard Generalized Markup Language (SGML) in the 1980s, and CSS was developed to provide style sheets for the web.

 ##### 7. Why CSS important?